ONSdigital/sdg_data_updates/14-1-1b/README.md

 This code creates both the csv for the SDG data platform, and the publication tables.
 Tables are published either in the Natural Capital Habitat and Condition
 Accounts or (if these accounts are not published before June in the year following the GBBC) as an ad-hoc.

-Input data are ingested from MCS through DAO and DAP.
+Input data are ingested from the Marine Conservation Society (MCS) through DAO and DAP.
+See the contacts list, goal updates, and emails folder in Sharepoint for more information.

 ### Data in Example_input folder
 The example data are dummy data and are not a true reflection of data obtained from MCS.